skplunkerin/discord_bot_notifications--polygon_donation_event/README.md

        Can be found by logging into your Moralis account and going to the [Web3 APIs](https://admin.moralis.io/web3apis) page.

+     - `DISCORD_BOT_TOKEN`:

+       If you don't already know your Discord Bots token, you'll need to reset it by:

+       - Go to your discord bot _([discord applications](https://discord.com/developers/applications/), click on your bot,_
+         _then click on `Bot` in the side menu)_
+       - Click `Reset Token` to get a new token
+       - Click `Copy`

+     - `DISCORD_CHANNEL_ID`:

+       For your Discord server, right-click the channel you want the bot to message in, and click `Copy ID`.

+       - **NOTE:** if you don't see that option:
+         - Go to your Discord settings -> Advanced
+         - Toggle on `Developer Mode`

 2. Setup your Discord bot and server:

    _(Check [the tutorial video](https://www.youtube.com/watch?v=GiDXKT_AAIs&t=689s) for exact steps)_